-While water is essential for your health, but your tools and all your gear in the back of your truck?
+No matter what season you’re heading into, there is always a need to keep the back of your truck covered so that whatever you store there is kept safe.
+Water is essential for your health, but your tools and all your gear in the back of your truck?
 Eh, not so much.
 If you need to keep your stuff out of the elements, then a well sealing truck bed cover is just what the doctor ordered.
 Not only will a good tonneau cover keep your gear dry and out of the weather, but it will keep your stuff away from prying eyes as well.
-With so many options these days, at every price point imaginable, however, it can be pretty difficult to narrow down which option is most worth your time and money.
-So let’s get into the options here.
+For water protection, look for the best tonneau cover for wet weather conditions.
+Here are a few things you should know about choosing a good cover for keeping water out.

 It’s also good to establish who the big players are here, and who are the brands you can trust.
 TruXedo, Extang, BAK, and Truck Covers USA are a few notable examples that have all made a solid name for themselves in the tonneau cover industry.
 I’ll give you a little hint, though.
 At AutoAnything, we don’t do business with brands that put out sub-par products, and we have hundreds of thousands of product specific reviews to back that up.